-There are no side effects to drinking coffee with coffee grounds in it; however, drinking a coffee with coffee grounds in it will ruin the taste of the coffee.
-Smoothness is one of the bedrock of coffee, so therefore, drinking a coffee with coffee grounds in it will definitely not taste good.
+There are no side effects to drinking coffee with coffee grounds in it; however, drinking coffee with coffee grounds in it will ruin the taste of the coffee.
+Smoothness is one of the bedrock of coffee, so drinking coffee with coffee grounds will definitely not taste good.

 Can you pour hot water over ground coffee?

 Yes, you can pour hot water over ground coffee.
 It is one of the many ways of making coffee without a coffee machine.
-But you will be needing the help of a filter, like a strainer, to separate the coffee from the coffee grounds.
+But you will need the help of a filter, like a strainer, to separate the coffee from the coffee grounds.

 Can you use toilet paper as coffee filter?

 No, toilet papers are not good as coffee filters.
 They tear up easily when absorbed in water or any liquid.
 Toilet paper is not an effective coffee filter.